 SSFs and their treasurers must make best efforts to obtain and maintain (and ultimately report) the information required by law with respect to itemized receipts (and disbursements).
 When reporting information is incomplete, the committee and the treasurer will be in compliance with the law if they can demonstrate that they used "best efforts" in trying to obtain, maintain and report the needed information.
 The criteria for making “best efforts” vary, depending on the type of transaction.

-Furthermore, if requested information is not received until after the contribution has been reported, the committee must report the information as explained under "File amendments if necessary."
+Furthermore, if requested information is not received until after the contribution has been reported, the committee must report the information as explained in the section "File amendments if necessary."

 To satisfy the "best efforts" standard, the solicitation must include a statement explaining that the SSF is required to use its best efforts to obtain and report certain information from the contributor.
 This statement is referred to as the "best efforts notification."